IBM/zopeneditor-about/README.md

 > Go here for the full [Documentation](https://ibm.github.io/zopeneditor-about/Docs/introduction.html?utm_source=vscode&utm_medium=referral&utm_campaign=vscode_marketplace) online.

+Simplify your installation experience by using newly bundled extension packs that contain Z Open Editor as well as other extensions available for [IDzEE](https://marketplace.visualstudio.com/items?itemName=IBM.developer-for-zos-on-vscode-extension-pack) and [ADFz](https://marketplace.visualstudio.com/items?itemName=IBM.application-delivery-foundation-for-zos-vscode-extension-pack) customers.

 This extension provides language support for the IBM Enterprise programming languages for z/OS®.
-It supports COBOL v6.4, PL/I v6.1, High Level Assembler for z/OS 3.1, TSO/E REXX, and z/OS MVS Job Control Language (JCL).
+It supports COBOL v6.5, PL/I v6.2, High Level Assembler for z/OS 3.1, TSO/E REXX, and z/OS MVS Job Control Language (JCL).
 This also includes capabilities for embedded statements in COBOL and PL/I for CICS 6.2, IMS 15.1.0 and SQL DB2 for z/OS 12.1.
 Earlier versions of any of these components will also work.
 IBM Z Open Editor realizes its language support by implementing fully functional [language servers](https://langserver.org/) together with additional editor enhancements that enable IBM Z developers to utilize features such as

 - Real-time syntax checking and highlighting while you type
 - Problems view with all syntax errors and (in COBOL) unreachable code